chinchu1913/Movie-Data/readme.md

 git commit logs, as well as libraries used.
 Please add in the readme file any comments that may help the reviewers understand the solution, or any future improvement points.

+Please:
+* do not delete `.git` folder
-Please send your solution to android-recruitment@zattoo.com.
+* send your solution to android-recruitment@zattoo.com.

 Good luck and happy coding!